NeST: Neuron Selective Tuning for LLM Safety: Ablation and Hyperparameter Study

 \subsection{Impact of Clustering Strength}

 In this section, we control the degree of parameter sharing among safety neurons through the silhouette threshold used during clustering.
-Three settings are considered: (i) weak clustering (minimum setting) allocates only a single cluster per layer, meaning that all safety neurons within a layer share the same adaptation parameters.
-This setting is maximally parameter-efficient, as it introduces the smallest number of trainable parameters; (ii) strong clustering (maximum setting) treats each safety neuron as its own cluster, effectively removing parameter sharing and allowing fully independent adaptation, but at the cost of a significantly larger number of trainable parameters; (iii) The default \ourname{} setting lies between these two extremes, grouping safety neurons into a moderate number of clusters per layer based on activation similarity.
-This ablation isolates the trade-off between adaptation granularity, safety performance, and parameter efficiency.
+Three settings are considered: (i) weak clustering (minimum setting) allocates only a single cluster per layer, meaning that all safety neurons within a layer share the same adaptation parameters; (ii) strong clustering (maximum setting) treats each safety neuron as its own cluster, thus removing parameter sharing and allowing fully independent adaptation; (iii) the default \ourname{} setting lies between these two extremes, grouping safety neurons into a moderate number of clusters per layer based on activation similarity.